-One never knows who might be dining at the much-acclaimed restaurant.
-On a recent trip “Barefoot Contessa” Ina Garten was dining at the next table with her husband Jeffrey.
+One never knows who might be dining at the next table.
+Not long ago at the Don Alfonso, “Barefoot Contessa” Ina Garten was with her husband Jeffrey.

 A Foodie's Delight: Spend a week at the Don Alfonso 1890, a charming Relais & Chateaux property overlooking the Bay of Naples and Mt.
-Vesuvius and near the Amalfi Coast, with a Michelin-starred restaurant.
-Boat over to Capri, too.
+Vesuvius, with a Michelin-starred restaurant.
 To read more about the culinary adventures, click here.

 “Meals Worth the Price of a Plane Ticket" and "10 Restaurants Worthy of Leaving a Ship For"